 A 21 year old would obviously exclaim “DRIVE, DUH” — no questions asked.
-But a 25 year old?
+But someone in their mid-late 20s?
 No, no, no. We don’t drive.
-We take public transportation and cabs.
-But, like, we can’t just take cabs around our suburban home town.
-I mean we could, but that would be expensive, sketch, and weird.
+We take public transportation and Ubers.
+But, like, we can’t just take cabs around our suburban home town, or actually we can.
+My 16-year-old brother Ubers everywhere in my hometown.
+But that would be expensive, sketch, and weird.
 Even to go drink at a friend’s house.
 We would have to drive home.
 Suddenly, staying in the city and going home tomorrow morning sounds so much more appealing.
 I mean, who wants to sleep in a twin bed anyway?

 How Much Should I Drink?

 Even though you don’t have work tomorrow, it’s still a Wednesday… and part of you probably just wants to go to sleep.
 You also know you have to wake up super early tomorrow to do shit for your mom and it would be really immature of you to use the “I’m way too hungover” excuse in your mid-late 20s.
 Right?
 So you probably shouldn’t drink that much.
 And if you can’t drink that much, then you DEFINITELY shouldn’t go to your local townie bar (that would be awkward… and you know you would end up drinking way too much anyway if you did).
 So maybe you should do, like, a 6 drink minimum?
 Or 4 drink minimum?
 Or let’s be serious – no drink minimum.
 Just try not to be enticed by any shots of fireball thrown your way.
 And don’t drink any red bull vodkas.
 I repeat — DO NOT drink any red bull vodkas.